 Here, I will investigate the neural correlates of sensory action-outcome predictions in patients with schizophrenia using fMRI and tDCS.
-The main research focus lies on the ability to update these predictions upon repeated prediction errors and thereby aims at obtaining a better understanding of dysfunctional predictive mechanisms in schizophrenia and potential improvements by tDCS stimulation.
+The main research focus lies on the ability to update these predictions upon repeated prediction errors and thereby aims at obtaining a better understanding of adaptive and maladaptive mechanisms in schizophrenia and potential improvements by tDCS stimulation.

 Schmitter, C., Steinsträter, O., Kircher, T., van Kemenade, B.M.*, Straube, B.* (2021).
 Commonalities and differences in predictive neural processing of discrete vs continuous action feedback.
 NeuroImage, Volume 229, 1 April 2021, 117745; https://doi.org/10.1016/j.neuroimage.2021.117745 *contributed equally